Mineral Potential Mapping of the Lachlan Fold Belt, New South Wales

-The Lachlan Fold Belt is a structural unit that forms the southeastern part of the Tasmanides in New South Wales, Australia.
+The Lachlan Fold Belt is a structural unit that forms the dominant part of the Tasmanides in New South Wales and Victoria, Australia, and also extends into Queensland and Tasmania.
 It is a Middle Paleozoic accretionary orogen and hosts one of the world's major gold provinces.
 The first major discovery of gold was in 1851 at the Ophir Gold Diggings.
-Later discoveries used geophysical surveys and deep drilling methods such as those at the Cobar and East Cadia mine sites.
+Later discoveries used geophysical surveys and deep drilling methods such as those at the Cobar and Cadia East mine sites.

-Kenex has now completed GIS and mineral prospectivity models for porphyry, skarn, orogenic and VMS mineralisation styles within the LFB.
+Kenex generated GIS and mineral potential maps for porphyry, skarn, orogenic, and VMS mineralisation styles for gold within the LFB in New South Wales.

-Predictive maps have been developed that map source, transport, trap and metal deposition mechanisms for the four types of mineralisation.
-The spatial analysis used geophysics data, geochemistry data of rock, drill hole and stream samples, and detailed lithology and structural data.
+Predictive maps have been developed that map source, transport, trap, and metal deposition mechanisms for the four types of mineralisation.
+The spatial analysis used geophysical data, geochemistry analyses of rock, drill hole, and stream sediment samples, and detailed lithological and structural descriptions.
 For each mineralisation style, different geological parameters were identified as important for predicting gold mineralisation, including:

-- Porphyry: proximity to felsic to intermediate intrusive and extrusive lithologies; Au, Ag and Cu geochemistry of drill holes and rock chips; proximity to high magnetic gradient.
+- Porphyry: proximity to felsic to intermediate intrusive and extrusive lithologies; anomalous Au, Ag, and Cu assays in drill holes and rock chips; proximity to high magnetic gradient.

 - Skarn: proximity to Paleozoic calcareous lithology; N-S trending faults; proximity to areas of high competency contrast.

 - Orogenic: proximity to Paleozoic clastic sediments; correlation with fault splays and intersections; proximity to magnetic lows.